 Once your seeds have germinated, you want steady growth (another advantage to lights).
 Keep them moist and as the plants become established, allow the soil in your containers to dry well before watering.
 Too much watering could cause your flowering annuals to die of damping off.
 When outdoor conditions merit, harden off your plants using a cold frame or by just setting them outside in a protected area for a few hours each day.
 Before, transplanting, make sure the soil temperatures, both in pots and the ground ready for transplant, are consistent to avoid shocking your plants.

-Here’s advice from the fine folks at Cornell University about growing annuals, including indoor starts.
-And Organic Gardening has specific advice on starting a number of different annuals indoors.
+Here’s advice on all kinds of flowers from the fine folks at Cornell University.
+And Good Housekeeping has specific advice on starting a number of different annuals indoors.
 Here’s even more info on growing annuals (PDF) from the fine folks at Purdue University.
-Let’s get growing!